Bloom-host/BloomDocs/docs/running_a_server/whitelisting.md

 ```yaml
 []
 ```
-Other wise it'll look something like this, we will use Notch as a placeholder:
+Otherwise, it'll look something like this, we will use Notch as a placeholder:
 ```yaml
 [
   {